AlphaBravoCompany/ab-training-labs/container-bootcamp/section-8-labs/README.md

 Let's update the nginx-deployments.yml file on line 20 so that the image is `nginx:1.20.1`.

+`/ab/labs/container-bootcamp/section-8-labs/nginx-deployment.yml` {{ open }}

-Now, re-apply the manfest file:
+Now, save then re-apply the manifest file:

 `kubectl apply -f nginx-deployment.yml` {{ execute }}